swisnieski85/slop-sniffer/README.md

 The extension includes an optional feedback system to help improve detection accuracy.
 Feedback is stored in a Firebase database, the project ID of which is stored in a config.js file not included in this Git repo (the version included in this repo is empty).

-- **Without `config.js`**: Detection and blocking works perfectly, but feedback buttons won't submit data
+- **Without `config.js`**: Detection and blocking works perfectly, but feedback buttons won't submit data, and when you click them, nothing will appear to happen
-- **With `config.js`**: You can provide feedback on whether posts were correctly identified as AI slop
+- **With `config.js`**: You can provide feedback on whether posts were correctly identified as AI slop.
+After clicking a feedback button, the border around the targeted post will change and the feedback buttons will disappear

 ### Beta Testing